PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/LeapGrinder.md

 ## Program Description

-Starting from Jubilife Village, travels to a specific tree or ore and try to find a specific pokemon until the number of leaps is met.
+Starting from Jubilife Village, travels to a specific tree or ore and try to find a specific Pokémon until the number of leaps is met.

-A full list of leap Pokemon tasks can be found here: [tress](https://www.serebii.net/legendsarceus/researchtasks/leapoutoftrees.shtml) and [ores](https://www.serebii.net/legendsarceus/researchtasks/leapoutofore.shtml)
+A full list of leap Pokémon tasks can be found here: [tress](https://www.serebii.net/legendsarceus/researchtasks/leapoutoftrees.shtml) and [ores](https://www.serebii.net/legendsarceus/researchtasks/leapoutofore.shtml)

 Alternatively, the program also can stop if: